Hadoop-bigdata/Hadoop/Hadoop-MapReduce.md

 	add the command at the bottom of the core-site.xml file type command : wq save the file and quit the vim file.
 	```
-	copy the code in the mapper file from github to local machine
+	copy the code in the map.py

 * 8.2 Edit Reduce Function